fabricior/rsvp-telegram-bot/README.md

     ![Screenshot of Sending /status command.](/assets/05-Status.png "Sending /status command")

+4. To add guests, that is, users that are not part of the group chat, use `/guest_add GUEST-NAME`

+ For example, `/guest_add Richard` will add Richard to the upcoming game

 ## Roadmap

 Next feature to be added would be the ability to invite guests for a certain game.